PDFTron/electron-pdf-viewer/blog.md

 # How to build a desktop PDF viewer using Electron and PDF.js

-Electron is a platform that allows you to create cross platform desktop applications using web technology.
-This post will go over how to implement PDF.js into an Electron app to build your own desktop PDF viewer.
+[Electron](https://electronjs.org/) is an open-source framework that allows you to create cross platform desktop applications using web technology.
+This post will go over how to implement [PDF.js](https://mozilla.github.io/pdf.js/) into an Electron app to build your own desktop PDF viewer.

 ## 1. Download and Install Electron
 Electron provides a handy starter repo that contains all the boilerplate we need to get started.
 Get it by running: